neet/masto.js/README.md

 URL={URL} TOKEN={TOKEN} node ./index.js
 ```

-Other available features are described in the [documentation](https://neet.github.io/masto.js).
-You may also want to refer [/examples](https://github.com/neet/masto.js/tree/main/examples) directory on this repository.
+You can learn about other available features in the [documentation](https://neet.github.io/masto.js).
+You may also want to refer [examples](https://github.com/neet/masto.js/tree/main/examples) to see more examples.
+Of course, you can ask questions in the [Discussions](https://github.com/neet/masto.js/discussions) if you have any.

+Enjoy your Mastodon development with Masto.js!

 ## Contribution